 Making a Difference

-Local radio and television broadcasters are uniquely positioned to increase awareness of this epidemic and provide resources to communities across the country.
-We are answering the call and leading this effort.
+Local radio and television broadcasters are uniquely positioned to increase awareness of this epidemic and provide resources to their communities.
+Indeed, broadcasters across the country are running public service announcements, hosting town hall meetings, providing in depth news coverage, airing investigative reports and using their social media platforms to empower their audiences with information and support.

 Below: View examples from broadcasters across the country who are addressing this public health crisis.